Shoreditch is the creative hub of London’s east end. Because of this, you can never fall short of things to do in Shoreditch.

 You’ll find most of the vintage stores closer to the top of Brick Lane because as you go along, the stores get scarcer and more restaurants and cafes like The Beigel Bake start showing up.

-Then there are the options available in the market.
+There are othe options available in terms of markets in Shoreditch.
 These include the Backyard Market and Brick Lane Market which sells everything you can think of.